Lissa Labiche

 Lissa Mary Audrey Labiche (born February 18, 1993) is Seychellois athlete competing in the high jump and occasionally long jump.

 Career

 In the Women's high jump event at the 2012 Summer Olympics, she finished tied for 20th place and did not advance to the final.

-She competed for the Seychelles at the 2016 Summer Olympics in Rio de Janeiro.
-She finished 29th in the qualifying round for women's high jump and did not advance to the finals.
-She was the flag bearer for the Seychelles during the closing ceremony.
+She represented the Seychelles at the 2016 Summer Olympics in Rio de Janeiro.
+She finished 29th in the qualifying round of the women's high jump and did not advance to the finals.
+She was the flag bearer for the Seychelles at the closing ceremony.